Get a great deal now →

 1. Identification of assets and sensitive Data

-The company first identifies the digital assets that must be protected, including sensitive data, applications, and critical systems.
+The company first identifies the digital assets that need to be protected, including sensitive data, applications, and critical systems.

 Thus, the company can precisely determine the security measures of each asset.